Andrew Falkous: Falco vs. illegal music downloading

 Please be careful, or we'll get the world we all deserve.
 Hobby bands who can tour once every few years if they're lucky, and the superstars, freed from such inconvenient baggage as integrity and conscience, running the corporate sponsored marathon of £80-a-ticket arena tours and television adverts til their loveless hearts explode in an orgy of oppressive branding and self-regard.
 Some of us, in all honesty, just want to make the music we love and play it around the world without living in poverty.

 UK Music decided to take out a full-page advert in The Guardian, reprinting Falco's letter, making him an advocate for bands and sparking further debate on behalf of artists.

 Later, in an interview during a 2011 Australian tour, Falco stated that his "problem comes when people try to say it's a fight against the oppressor", a mentality of sticking it to some faceless entity.
 He continued to say he has encountered people complaining about paying money to see a band and the cost of an album, but would then turn around and spend more money on a round of drinks at the show.

 Personal life

-Falco is married to Future of the Left bassist Julia Ruzicka, with whom he has a daughter, Ella.
+Falco is married to Future of the Left bassist Julia Ruzicka, with whom he has a daughter.